annie-kayal/project-2/README.md

 - Implement images.

-- Adding in another interactive element where users can pick a spell and 'battle` with Voldermort.
+- Adding in another interactive element where users can pick a spell and 'battle' with Voldermort.

 - There is a problem with GitHub pages where React Router doesn't work.
-While you can access all the pages through the homepage, typing in an absoulute path will not load the page.
+While you can access all the pages through the homepage, typing in an absolute path will not load the page.

 ## Lessons Learnt